Pilates Stretches to Alleviate Neck Tension

 5. Head Nod Side to Side

 Stand straight and stare softly forward.
 Slowly tilt your head to the side, as if your left ear is trying to touch your left shoulder.
-Repeat on opposite side.
+Repeat on the opposite side.

 6. Upper Trapezius Stretch

 With your head still tilting to the side, nod your chin in and down towards your collarbone, feeling a deeper stretch on the opposite side of your neck.
-Repeat on other side.
+Repeat on the other side.

 7. Sternocleidomastoid Stretch

 Begin by standing straight and looking forward.
 Then look to your left side past your shoulder.
-While remaining in this position, slowly tilt your chin up, feeling a stretch along the long, muscle on the opposite side of your neck.
-Repeat on other side.
+While remaining in this position, slowly tilt your chin up, feeling a stretch along the muscle on the opposite side of your neck.
+Repeat on the other side.

 8. Chest Opener